pepopowitz/your-first-react-app-exercises/SETUP.md

 👉 2.
 Add git to your path/environment variables.

-Option 2 is a little more complicated.
-If you don't know how to do it already, you'll likely need to search the internet to find out how.
+If option 2 describes you, [here is a stackOverflow question with lots of answers for adding git to your path on Windows](https://stackoverflow.com/questions/26620312/installing-git-in-path-with-github-client-for-windows), and [here is a similar question for adding git to your path on MacOS](https://stackoverflow.com/questions/1835837/git-command-not-found-on-os-x-10-5).

 ### 2. NodeJS